SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: Introduction

-Nowadays, the interest in high-spin systems is attracted by the studies of ultracold atomic gases providing remarkable opportunities to examine and model various effects and phenomena in quantum many-body systems in a well controlled manner.
-In particular, quantum gases loaded in an optical lattice represent an artificial but effective simulator of magnetic phenomena in crystalline systems \cite{Sotnikov1,Sotnikov2}.
-The first theoretical studies of magnetic phases and corresponding excitations in dilute Bose gases with condensate \cite{Ohmi,APS,Ho} were stimulated by experiments on optical trapping a condensate of ${}^{23}$Na spin-1 atoms \cite{Stamper}.
-A comprehensive study of the so-called spinor Bose gases, including those of spin-2 and spin-3 atoms, has been reviewed in Refs. \cite{Ueda,Kurn}, where the interaction between the atomic degrees of freedom was taken as a bilinear form in spin operators, like in the usual Heisenberg model.
-However, as was mentioned, such a form of interaction energy is not sufficient to describe properly the magnetic properties of high-spin systems.
+Nowadays, the interest in high-spin systems is attracted by the studies of ultracold atomic gases providing remarkable opportunities to examine and model various effects and phenomena in quantum many-body systems in a well-controlled manner.
+In particular, quantum gases loaded in an optical lattice represent an artificial but effective simulator of magnetic phenomena in crystalline systems \cite{Imambekov,Rodriguez,Sotnikov1,Sotnikov2}.
+The first theoretical investigations of magnetic phases and corresponding excitations in dilute homogeneous (or trapped) Bose gases with condensate \cite{Ohmi,APS,Ho} were stimulated by experiments on optical trapping a condensate of ${}^{23}$Na spin-1 atoms \cite{Stamper}.
+Comprehensive reviews of the so-called spinor Bose gases, including those of spin-2 and spin-3 atoms, were presented in Refs. \cite{Ueda,Kurn,Yukalov}.
+In most of these studies, the interaction between the internal degrees of freedom was parametrized by the scattering length and the corresponding Hamiltonian was considered as a bilinear form in spin operators, like in the usual Heisenberg model.
+However, as mentioned, such a form of interaction energy is not sufficient to describe properly the magnetic properties of high-spin systems.

-In this paper, proceeding solely from the symmetry considerations, we propose a general recipe for obtaining the many-body Hamiltonian describing a system of interacting spin-S particles.
-Such systems are characterized by $(2S+1)^{2}-1$ parameters among which there are three components of the magnetization vector and the rest can be treated as the multipole degrees of freedom.
-These additional parameters are induced in a many-body system by the spin of the structural constituents of matter (particles) and appear at the macroscopic level.
-The spin degrees of freedom of a particle generate also the SU(2S+1) symmetry of the many-body Hamiltonian in the absence of external fields.
-As the most intriguing case with a view to physics of ultracold Bose gases, we present a detailed study of the SU(3) symmetric Hamiltonian describing a system of spin-1 particles.
-Then we apply it to examine the ferromagnetic phase of a weakly interacting Bose gas with condensate in a magnetic field.
-It is shown that the constructed Hamiltonian modifies the ground state properties and single-particle excitation spectra of the system.
+In this paper, proceeding solely from the symmetry considerations, we propose a general recipe for obtaining the many-body Hamiltonian describing a system of interacting spin-$S$ atoms.
+Such systems are characterized by $(2S+1)^{2}-1$ parameters among which there are three components of magnetization vector and the rest can be treated as the multipole degrees of freedom.
+These additional parameters are induced in a many-body system by the spin of the structural constituents of matter and appear at the macroscopic level.
+As the most intriguing case with a view to physics of ultracold Bose gases, we present a detailed study of the many-body Hamiltonians describing the interaction effects in the system of spin-1 atoms.
+Then we apply the SU(3) symmetric Hamiltonian with quadrupole degrees of freedom to examine the ferromagnetic and quadrupolar phases of a weakly interacting Bose gas with condensate in a magnetic field.
+It is shown that the quadrupole degrees of fredom modify the ground state properties and single-particle excitation spectra of the system.